 5 Tips for Artificial Insemination Success

-Breeding cattle via artificial insemination (AI) is not a new technique and when done correctly, it can see successful conception rates.
-That’s why it’s important to be mindful of using the proper techniques and procedures for your AI program.
+When done correctly, breeding cattle via artificial insemination (AI) can achieve successful conception rates.
+It’s important to be mindful of using the proper techniques and procedures for your AI program.

 Depending on the protocol you’ve decided to use, you may find yourself using additional products such as Lutalyse® to improve breeding success.
-Lutalyse® is a prostaglandin injection that is given to cattle 7 days after a gonadotropin-releasing hormone (GnRH) injection and the insertion and removal of a CIDR®.
-To administer an injection correctly, be sure to use a needle that is long enough and deep enough to go intramuscular.
+A prostaglandin injection, Lutalyse® is given to cattle seven days after a gonadotropin-releasing hormone (GnRH) injection and the insertion and removal of a CIDR®.
+To administer an injection correctly, be sure to use a needle that is sufficiently long and deep enough to go intramuscular.

 Your best bet for success is to simply plan ahead for your breeding season.
 Having a synchronization protocol prepared and at the ready will give you peace of mind.
-Take into account the effects of low stress handling, body condition scoring, proper injection techniques and utilizing clean tools for the job so you’ll have a successful breeding season.
+Also be sure to account for the effects of low stress handling, body condition scoring, proper injection techniques and clean tool usage so you’ll have a successful breeding season.

 Fernandez-Novo, Aitor, et al., The Effect of Stress on Reproduction and Reproductive Technologies in Beef Cattle—A Review https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7697448/

 The above is provided for information purposes only and should not be used for the diagnosis or treatment of any condition.
 This information does not cover all possible variables, conditions, reactions, or risks relating to any topic, medication, or product and should not be considered complete.
 Certain products or medications may have risks and you should always consult your local veterinarian concerning the treatment of your animals.

 Eazi-Breed™, CIDR®, and LUTALYSE® are all registered trademarks of Zoetis Services LLC.